Sirius the Star of Bethlehem updated December 2, 2020 by Shannon Dorey

 Another important aspect of this Italian mosaic is that the three "wise men" are wearing red Phrygian caps.
 This same red cap was worn by the Dogon priest Akundyo, who was the priest of women dying in childbirth and of stillborn children.
 Griaule described Akundyo as wearing a "red Phrygian cap that covered his ears, with a raised point like a uraeus on the bridge of the nose, in the fashion known as 'the wind blows.'"Dorey, The Rose: Dogon Star Knowledge p.135

 The blowing wind is associated with the gas and dust that is expelled from a red giant star as it begins to expand at the end of its life.
 It essentially dies to give birth to new worlds.
 The red cap Akundyo wore was a symbol of a red giant star as it was releasing its gas and dust.Dorey, The Rose: Dogon Star Knowledge p.135

 Star About to Explode

 By ESA/HubbleBy ESA/Hubble, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=30512561 Image cropped and reduced

-This star, knicknamed SBW1, was originally twenty times more massive than our Sun and is now encircled by gas, which is the remains of its outer layers cast off during violent pulsations and winds.
+This picture of a red giant star, knicknamed SBW1, was originally twenty times more massive than our Sun and is now encircled by gas, which is the remains of its outer layers cast off during violent pulsations and winds.
 Floating at the centre of this new Hubble image, which resembles an eye, is the star about to go supernova.https://en.wikipedia.org/wiki/Supernova#/ media/File:A_star_set_to_explode.jpg I believe that knowledge about these stars may have contributed to the phrase, the "eye of God" .

 Supernova SN 1987A